aiedwardyi/grouptk-dashboard/README.md

 # Group TK - World Enterprise

-Company Portfolio - A comprehensive overview of companies developed and operated by our expert team.
+Company's Internal Dashboard: Company Portfolio - A comprehensive overview of companies developed and operated by our expert team.

 ## Technologies